Freelance Work in France

 Before you even move past this step, estimate all your savings and revenue sources and make a detailed budget.

 Even though freelancing is simpler than setting up a corporation, it is still fraught with the typical French bureaucracy.
 You can avoid a lot of trouble and confusion by simply asking for help.
-While many of the agencies below have sites either in French only or with limited English, they do answer email questions in English and can be a key resource.
-You can get help interpreting the sites as well through Systransoft (www.systransoft.com).
-Agence Pour la Creation d’Enterprises Invest In France is, thankfully, an English language site, and they have offices throughout North America.
-The American Chamber of Commerce in France site is also in English.
+While many agencies have sites either in French only or with limited English, they do answer email questions in English and can be a key resource.
+The France-Visas French government site is in English and there is the Passport Talent option available.